 Reconciliation is about our relationships - with God and with each other.
 It involves people, communities and nations learning to live together with deeply-held differences – in a spirit of love and respect.

 It is to work for justice and seek truth in the light of God’s mercy and peace.
 For Christians this is not optional: it’s the very heart of the gospel.
 As we are reconciled in Jesus we now share this gift of God with each other and the whole human family.

 Reconciliation transforms how we live with the inevitable conflict life brings, while itself bringing us into conflict with all that excludes and diminishes people and communities.
 On the journey of reconciliation enemies become friends and hope replaces despair.

-Reconciliation is a key priority for the Anglican Communion and Archbishop of Canterbury Justin Welby.
-The Communion currently has two ongoing initiatives promoting people's engagement with reconciliation: Continuing Indaba and Living Reconciliation.
+The Archbishop of Canterbury Justin Welby believes that reconciliation is the hallmark of Anglicanism.
+Anglican Communion currently has two initiatives promoting people's engagement with reconciliation: Continuing Indaba and Living Reconciliation.

-The Living Reconciliation website offers
+The Living Reconciliation website includes

 Chapter 1 Living Reconciliation

 Chapter 2 Journey into uncertainty